mmistakes/minimal-mistakes/_pages/resume.md

 ### Awards

--   Leads with Respect award - nominated & approved by committee of peers for community leadership.
+-   Leads with Respect award - Nominated & approved by committee of peers for community leadership.
--   24 peer bonuses & kudos - given by peers for a variety of reasons, including performance and community service.
+-   24 peer bonuses & kudos - Given by peers for a variety of reasons, including outstanding performance and community service.

 ### Technologies used